AviatrixSystems/Docs/HowTos/sfc_faq.rst

  1. Transferring objects/data between on-prem and S3 by leveraging Direct Connect without using public VIF.
  #.
 The ability to control which S3 buckets can be accessed.
  #.
-The ability to deploy multiple Aviatrix gateways to load balancing the data traffic.
+The ability to deploy multiple Aviatrix gateways to load balance the data traffic.

 How does PrivateS3 work?